 When Russ first started selling greenhouses about 10 years ago, the 24 meter greenhouse was the most popular length but the 30 meter is now the overwhelming favorite in the US

 Will banks lend on a geo-thermal greenhouse?

 Some will; although this is out of our area of expertise.
-We do, however, accept credit cards for greenhouse kit payments.
+Please contact us to ask for payment possibilities

 Do you ship greenhouse concept in Europe?